google/applied-machine-learning-intensive/v2/07_capstone/03_project_ideation/project_ideation.md

 Can you think of any other norms we should all agree upon before diving in?

 *Pass out markers and post-it notes.
-Set a timer for three minutes*
+Set a timer for three minutes.*

 Take the next three minutes to write down as many ideas as possible about what could be an idea for your capstone project.
 Go!